 New York 1951-1952 looks like something of a high-water mark for Hjördis in her role as a supportive wife and partner.
 The producer of Nina, Toby Rowland, told Sheridan Morley: “I remember Hjördis being marvelous.
 David had no money at all then, and she used to go around in a wonderful rabbit coat dyed bright red.
 When I told her it was the most extraordinary coat I’d ever seen, she said she had decided to wear something flamboyant until David could afford to buy her the mink again.”
 David could of course afford to buy her a mink.
 The bright red fur coat seems to have been a symbol of optimism for Hjördis, and was to pop up again.

 David continued to look for alternative sources of income, while simultaneously living as if money was no object.
-In 1952 the couple rented a huge apartment on Long Island where they brought along so many servants that there was not enough for them to do.
-One, a Miss Lindberg, complained that her main task each day was carrying a breakfast tray into the Nivens’ bedroom.
+In 1952 the couple rented a huge apartment on Long Island where they brought along so many servants that there was not enough work for them.
+One, a Miss Lindberg, complained that her main duty each day was carrying a breakfast tray into the Nivens’ bedroom.

 On 21st February the couple flew out for two weeks in Barbados, bringing along a 12ft fishing spear.
 [Probably not as hand luggage].
 David mentioned that a secondary purpose for the vacation was field research for a comedy / thriller play set on the island that he was writing called ‘The Rock’.
 In New York, he had also been negotiating a television adaptation of ‘Round the Rugged Rocks’ (known in the US as ‘Once Over Lightly’) with himself either narrating or acting in the series.
 Neither project came to fruition.

 The Caribbean vacation was rounded off by a stay at Palm Beach where, inevitably, their presence was noted by Igor Cassini.

 Hjördis and David returned to Pacific Palisades in the second week of March, where, according to Graham Lord: “they continued to live extremely well and give plenty of parties.”